 The monitoring strategy is optimal for harbour seals which are surveyed three times annually during the moulting period, and increased effort would not significantly improve results (Teilmann et al. 2010).
 The same is true for ringed seal surveys on ice in the Bothnian Bay, where a minimum fraction of 13% of the ice area is surveyed.
 Increasing survey effort would only marginally affect the precision of estimates (Härkönen & Lunneryd 1992).
 Also the coordinated grey seal surveys would be only marginally improved by increased effort.
+The planned decrease in monitoring frequency for grey seal by Finland might lower the confidence of the evaluation in future years.

-However, two management units require modified methodology:
+However, two management units could benefit from modified methodology: